Azure/autorest.java/docs/developer/design.md

 It also handles naming conflict between operation groups and models (e.g. `FooClient` from operation group client and `FooClient` from model, maybe another `FooClient` of the service client), naming of anonymous model (e.g. property of anonymous schema, anonymous superclass), rename from options, cleaning up of unused schemas (which is necessary because of the normalization).

-`FluentJavaSettings` provides additional configuration on Fluent.
+`FluentJavaSettings` provides additional configuration on fluentnamer and fluentgen.

 ### `javagen` Module